Wire-Network/wire-docs/docs/getting-started/create-development-accounts.md

 # Create Development Accounts

+## Prerequisites

+- You have successfully installed Wire Sysio and Wire CDT on your computer.
+See [Binary Installation](./install-dependencies.md#binary-installation) instructions.
+- You have completed [Launch Local Node](./launch-local-node.mdx) and [Create Development Wallet](./create-development-wallet.md) guides.

 ## Overview

 This article gives a brief summary of the concept of account and provides instructions on how to create a new account.